mralimac/Minecraft_Server_Stat_For_GMOD/README.md

 Place the minecraft.lua file in the following directory "addons/ulx/lua/ulx/modules/sh"

-It is called by typing "!minecraft <PlayerName>" in chat in-game
+It is called by typing "!minecraft <PlayerName>" in chat in-game.
+It'll return the playercount of the minecraft server